SamInUkraine/language-quiz/README.md

 LOADING DATABASE
 For adding a language to game, you need to type a database filename in the first input log.
 Database must contain two rows: "translation" for words in English and "word" for words in language you're trying to learn

+There is an example of a correct form database data.csv